 Perusall is a free “social annotation” tool that helps students engage with course material in class groups.
-When integrated with HuskyCT, instructors can create reading or viewing assignments in which students create & share their own annotations and respond to each other’s comments & questions.
+Instructors can create reading or viewing assignments in which students create & share their own annotations and respond to each other’s comments & questions.
 Perusall informs instructors of the concepts that generate the most student questions & discussion, and Perusall assignments can be automatically scored based on instructor-determined engagement parameters.
 Perusall also reminds students of incomplete assignments, prompting higher rates of completion and preparedness.

 When to use Perusall?